vijayiitp/Zomato_clone/README.md

 # Zomato_clone
-This is a simple project by using html and css this is a single page project
+Zomato clone by using html and css